 - You can blog about ANYTHING!

 If you’re interested in starting your own blog, I created a tutorial that will help you start a blog for just $2.95 a month.
-And for additional blogging information — be sure to grab my free blogging e-book!
+And for additional blogging information — be sure to grab my free 28-page blogging e-book here!

 2) Coach — Do You Enjoy Helping Others Achieve Their Goals?

-Coaches can make money by facilitating one-on-one coaching sessions via phone, email, or Skype, group sessions, webinars, selling e-books and informational products, speaking, book writing, selling online courses, seminars, and mastermind groups.
+Coaches can make money by facilitating one-on-one coaching sessions via phone, email, or Zoom.
+They can host group sessions or webinars.
+Or they can go the informational route and sell e-books, informational products, online courses, seminars, and mastermind groups.